Mary Wood (baseball)

-Mary Wood was a backup outfielder who played in the All-American Girls Professional Baseball League.
+Mary Wood was a backup outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right handed.

 Born in Lakewood, Ohio, Wood joined the league for a couple of seasons.
 In 1946, she was on the original roster of the Peoria Redwings and joined the Kenosha Comets a year later.

 In a 152-game career, Wood posted a batting average of .165 (79-for-480) with 36 runs and 19 RBI, including six doubles, three triples, and 59 stolen bases.
 As a fielder, she hauled in 270 putouts with 23 assists and turned five double plays, while committing 21 errors in 314 total chances for a .983 fielding average.